Stephen J. Dubner is easy to flatten into a franchise name.

 Podcasting suited him.

 The series page frames Freakonomics Radio as Dubner exploring things listeners thought they knew and things they never expected to care about.
-That line is not just marketing.
-It describes his real public gift.
+That line is more than marketing.
+It describes his public gift.
 Dubner can make a topic seem larger by first making it seem oddly specific.
 He understands that audiences often enter through surprise and stay for structure.

 In audio, that instinct became more legible than it had been on the page.
 The voice is conversational, lightly mischievous, and carefully engineered to keep expertise from becoming stiff.